Sahil-Dhurde/Eduacation_Exchange/README.md

 # Eduacation_Exchange
 # 🎓 Education Exchange Platform

 An online platform that connects students, teachers, and institutions to share educational resources, courses, skills, and opportunities.
-The goal of this project is to create a collaborative learning environment where knowledge can be exchanged freely and efficiently.
+The goal of this project is to create a collaborative learning environment where knowledge can be exchanged freely and efficiently............

 ---